Some NEA Resolutions Passed at the

 I-9.
 Global Climate Change.
 The Association believes that humans must take steps to change activities that contribute to global climate change.

 I-18.
 The Right to Organize.
-The Association also believes that members have the right to have payroll deduction of both Association membership dues and voluntary political contributions.
+The Association believes that members have the right to have payroll deduction of both Association membership dues and voluntary political contributions.

 I-33.
 Freedom of Religion.
 The Association opposes any federal legislation or mandate that would require school districts to schedule a moment of silence.